I am an artist from Mexico City based in Brussels, Belgium. I work with paper and wood, and make my works with natural paints and non-toxic coatings.

 I am interested in texture and depth, and the ways in which the maker of a piece can create patterns to give the viewer a moment of reflection and peace.
 That’s one side of the coin, because I am also interested in art as a form of civil disobedience.
 If a piece can do both things at once —allow for reflection and peace and confront or challenge the viewer —then we are on to something.

-Some of the works in my Armas Secretas collection (the circular pieces) are dedicated to individuals who have lost their lives fighting for freedom, democracy and human rights.
+My circular works are dedicated to individuals who have lost their lives fighting for freedom, democracy and human rights.
 Others are homages to lost worlds that have gone silent; worlds that were swallowed up or wiped out by the modern world.